 The dual of a Fréchet space is a Fréchet space iff is a Banach space.

-Reference: This follows from the statement paragraph 29.1 (7) in Gottfried Koethe: Topological Vector Spaces I, which is: The strong dual of a locally convex metrizable TVS is metrizable iff is normable.
+This follows from the statement paragraph 29.1 (7) in (Koethe), which is: The strong dual of a locally convex metrizable TVS is metrizable iff is normable.

 For a continuous path in a Fréchet space we define

-If the limit exists and is continous, we say that is continuously differentiably or .
+If the limit exists and is continuous, we say that is continuously differentiably or .

 And just as in the finite dimensional case, we can define the partial derivative, or rather: the directional or Gâteaux derivative: